tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Communicating SNI and Nonce to Backend Server {#communicating-sni}

-When operating in Split mode, backend servers will not have access to PaddedServerNameList.sni or PaddedServerNameList.nonce without access to the ESNI keys or a way to decrypt EncryptedSNI.encrypted_sni.
+When operating in Split mode, backend servers will not have access to PaddedServerNameList.sni or ClientESNIInner.nonce without access to the ESNI keys or a way to decrypt EncryptedSNI.encrypted_sni.

 One way to address this for a single connection, at the cost of having